-As discussed above, it is generally recognized that arbitral tribunals have the power to order document disclosure, where the parties have so agreed in their arbitration agreement, by incorporating arbitral rules or otherwise.
-However, where the parties have not agreed to grant the tribunal broad disclosure powers, § 7 of the FAA (and any relevant state-law provision) becomes determinative of the tribunal's authority to order disclosure.
-Importantly, there is no practice of automatic document disclosure in international arbitration.
+Documents are an integral part of the evidence submitted in any arbitration.123 It is generally recognized that arbitral tribunals have the power to order document disclosure where the parties have so agreed in their arbitration agreement, by incorporating arbitral rules or otherwise.124 Absent such agreement by the parties, however, section 7 of the FAA (and any relevant state law provision) becomes determinative of the tribunal's authority to order disclosure.
+Importantly, there is no practice of automatic document disclosure in international arbitration.125

-Section 7 provides that a tribunal may only order "any person to attend" a hearing as a witness and "in a proper case to bring with him . . . any book, record, document, or paper which may be deemed material as evidence in the case."
+Section 7 provides that a tribunal may only order "any person to attend" a hearing as a witness and "in a proper case to bring with him ... any book, record, document, or paper which may be deemed material as evidence in the case."
 As for parties to the arbitration proceedings, this grant of authority is arguably narrower than that under the leading arbitral rules discussed above.
-However, U.S. courts have generally interpreted § 7 of the FAA broadly and beyond its strict literal meaning.
-Several U.S. courts have held that arbitral tribunals sitting in the United States have broad implied powers to order whatever scope of document disclosure they consider appropriate and beyond strictly "material" information.
-142
+However, U.S. courts have generally interpreted section 7 of the FAA broadly and beyond its strict literal meaning.
+Several U.S. courts have held that arbitral tribunals sitting in the U.S. have broad implied powers to order whatever scope of document disclosure they consider appropriate and beyond strictly "material" information.
+East Further, U.S. courts generally interpret section 7 to